9 best camera phones to buy in 2026

 The OnePlus 15 features a versatile triple-camera setup with a 50 MP main sensor, a 50 MP periscope telephoto lens offering 3.5x optical zoom, and a 50 MP ultrawide sensor.
 It supports 8K video recording at 30 fps and flexible 4K modes at 30, 60, and 120 fps, delivering high-resolution capture with impressive detail and smooth motion for various creative scenarios.

-When compared with the Xiaomi 17 Ultra – which offers a groundbreaking 200MP telephoto with continuous 3.2-4.3x optical zoom, mechanical zoom ring, and ultra-slow-motion at 1920fps – and the Huawei Mate 80 Pro Max – which emphasizes exceptional dual telephoto zoom capabilities (4x and 6.2x optical) but only 4K recording – the OnePlus 15 strikes a balanced approach, offering strong 8K capabilities and reliable zoom performance that appeals to versatile content creators seeking an all-around flagship experience.
+When compared with the Xiaomi 17 Ultra – which offers a groundbreaking 200MP periscope telephoto with continuous 3.2-4.3x optical zoom, mechanical zoom ring, and ultra-slow-motion at 1920fps – and the Huawei Pura 90 Pro Max – which features a massive 200MP telephoto sensor with 4x optical zoom and large 1/1.4" sensor size but focuses on 4K recording – the OnePlus 15 strikes a balanced approach, offering strong 8K capabilities and reliable zoom performance that appeals to versatile content creators seeking an all-around flagship experience.

 💿 Memory & Storage